What is unity of invention in general?

 In an application where only one embodiment is described in the specification and the independent claim(s) and the dependent claims are related to the same embodiment, the claims should fulfill the unity of invention requirement because all features recited in the claims relate to one single embodiment that can solve the same prior art problem or achieve the same technical effect.

 However, where an application includes multiple embodiments and the claims define multiple embodiments or configurations, a rejection for lack of unity is likely even if the claims include only one independent claim.
-If you have questions about protecting your intellectual property, contact an attorney at Burris Law.
+If you have any questions related to this topic, please contact Li-Hua Weng at firstname.lastname@example.org.